bacpop/beebop/README.md

 ```

-If you run the application for the first time, you need to replace the secrets in the config file in `app/server/src/resources` first.
+If you run the application for the first time (or for the first time after running in docker), you need to replace the
+secrets in the config file in `app/server/src/resources` first.
 Login to the vault:
 ```
 export VAULT_ADDR=https://vault.dide.ic.ac.uk:8200